 Our intention with this page is to clearly explain the "Family Educational Rights and Privacy Act of 1974, as Amended," known generally as "FERPA" or "The Buckley Amendment."
 This information references directly the FERPA page on ed.gov at the following link:

 FERPA is the United States federal law that protects student records privacy review and disclosure rights.
 This is a Federal law that is administered by the Family Policy Compliance Office (Office) in the U.S. Department of Education (Department).
 The law guarantees these rights for both current and former Andrews University students.
 To help you understand FERPA and what it means to you, this page addresses a variety of records privacy questions.

 The term "education records" is defined as those records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution.
-At Andrews University your student records are filed and maintained by the Office of Academic Records.
+At Andrews University your student records are filed and maintained by the following offices and departments.